yoursunny/NDNts/packages/keychain-cli/README.md

 `ndnts-keychain ndncert03-client` command requests a certificate.

 * `--profile` specifies filename of CA profile.
+  This may be either the CA profile Data packet in binary format or *client.conf* format compatible with NDNCERT C++ implementation.
 * `--ndnsec` uses ndn-cxx keychain instead of NDNts keychain.
 * `--key` specifies the key name to obtain certificate for.
   The key pair must exist in the keychain given in `NDNTS_KEYCHAIN` environment variable, or ndn-cxx keychain if `--ndnsec` is specified.